 - Complete the online application form (https://gradadmission.smu.edu/apply/).
 All questions must be answered with correct information.

 - A $75 application fee is collected online.

-- Send official transcripts, certified and translated if from a foreign institution, directly from each school of higher education you have attended.
+- Unofficial transcripts are accepted during the application phase.
+Upon admission, send official transcripts, certified and translated if from a foreign institution, directly from each school of higher education you have attended.
 When sending an electronic transcript, please note that SMU will only accept electronic transcripts sent from the transferable institution via a secure means (e.g., Scrip-Safe, NSC).
 We will not accept electronic transcripts sent by students.
-For physcial mail, please find our mailing address here.
+Send electronic transcripts to firstname.lastname@example.org.
+For physical mail, please find our mailing address here.

 - Submit three letters of recommendation online.
 Select respondents who can attest to your academic ability.

-- Request the official scores for the Graduate Record Examination (GRE) to be sent to electronically to SMU (code 6660).
+- Request the official scores for the Graduate Record Examination (GRE) to be sent electronically to SMU (code 6660).
 Taking the GRE (within five years of application) is required for most graduate programs.
-Check the last page of the application form for a list of exceptions.

 Additional Requirements for International Students:

 - International students applying from countries where English is not the native language are required to provide scores on the Test of English as a Foreign Language (TOEFL).
 Teaching Assistants are required to show proficiency in spoken English by a satisfactory score on the TSE (Test of Spoken English) exam or passing English as a Second Language course after matriculation.
 The score from the TWE can strengthen your application and provide an additional distinguishing measurement.
 The TOEFL requirement will be waived for international students who have received a degree from a U.S. degree-granting university or institution.
 Test scores from IELTS are also accepted. *exception - MASDA applicants are required to provide a TOEFL or IELTS score.